-On www.henning-berg.de you will find a lot of detailed information about basics and history of my Tango-project which doesn't need to be repeated here.
+On www.henning-berg.de you will find a lot of detailed information about the basics and history of my Tango-project which doesn't need to be repeated here.
 You will also find a Windows executable version of Tango I.0, published 1990 by Steinberg for the Atari, including the manual and some additional texts, most of it in English.

-Here is a quote from the website, which concerns Tango2 (T2):
+Here is a quote from the website, which concerns Tango (T2):

-"With Tango2 I try to incorporate my longtime concert- and programming experience (and that of many others Tango I users) in a software that concerns many of the old, basic ideas in a more flexible and comprehensive way.
+"With Tango I try to incorporate my long time concert- and programming experience (and that of many other Tango 1 users) in a software that concerns many of the old, basic ideas in a more flexible and comprehensive way.

-The key new features of Tango2 include
+The key new features of Tango include

 - its clear modular design: There are many different software devices (modules) which the user can put on the work-surface in any number or configuration and wire them up.
-Part of the program are Listener-, Player-, Modifier and other modules.
+Parts of the program are Listener-, Player-, Modifier and other modules.
 They can be applied very flexibly to tailor simple or complex stimulus-response configurations according to one's own needs.
-Particularly important is also: - the integration of Midi and audio in all parts of the program: T2 has an integrated Audio- To-Midi module for monophonic instruments such as wind-instruments, voice and strings.
+Particularly important is also: - the integration of Midi and audio in all parts of the program: T2 has an integrated Audio-To-Midi module for monophonic instruments such as wind-instruments, voice and strings.
 This makes it possible to communicate with the program directly via a microphone (without a Midi-keyboard or an external Pitch-To-Midi-device).
 Additionally, T2 can not only play Midisynthesizers but also use and alter the audio-signal it received moments ago from the human partner for its reactions (and actions).
-The same modules are used for audio and Midi-functions, so it makes no difference to the operation whether Tango2 works with Midi or with audio."
+The same modules are used for audio and Midi-functions, so it makes no difference to the operation whether Tango works with Midi or with audio."

 The user configures Rooms, i.e. environments, in which he will later improvise.
-A concert with Tango2 usually consists of a "Room" or a "Suite" of several rooms, which are called upon in order to improvisationally pass through or move within.
-For starters it might be helpful to open Rooms from the "Rooms and Tracks"-folder first and to change them to their needs to get a feeling for the program's functions, rather than starting from scratch.
+A concert with Tango usually consists of a "Room" or a "Suite" of several Rooms, which are called upon in order to improvisationally pass through or move within.
+To begin, it might be helpful to open Rooms from the "Rooms and Tracks"-folder first and change them to fit your needs in order to get a feeling for the program's functions, rather than starting from scratch.